 The PhD program in clinical psychology provides doctoral students with assessment and therapeutic skills along with a solid scientific foundation to work with and study the wide variety of psychopathologies found among the mentally ill.
 The program employs a scientist-practitioner model of education.
 Program graduates have readily found employment in mental health clinics, group practices, public and private agencies, as well as hospitals and medical centers.
 Many have chosen academic paths by becoming college and university faculty members, medical school faculty, research scientists, expert consultants, or editors for psychological publishers.

 At the same time as psychotherapeutic skill is developed, research skills are honed through a variety of statistics and methods classes leading to research projects.
 From the first year onward, doctoral students are encouraged to participate with the research-active faculty of the clinical program.
 This mentorship model frequently results in our doctoral students becoming co-authors of publications and co-presenters of this research.
-Student attendance and participation at national and international conferences is common.
-The culmination of a doctoral student’s research is the successful written and oral defense of his or her dissertation project.
+Student attendance and participation at national and international conferences are common.
+Students will be awarded an MA in Psychology after successful completion of the first year of the program (33 credits).
+The culmination of a doctoral student’s research is the successful written and oral defense of his or her dissertation project, etc.

 Note: Professional Liability Insurance for Doctoral Candidates